Gafanhoto742/Site-project/README.md

 # Site-project
-it's a site about the ISS (international spacial station)
+This site about the ISS (international spacial station)